 What is Global Media Outreach?

 Global Media Outreach (GMO) is a non profit 501c3 Internet ministry that was formed to present the good news of Jesus Christ online.
-With a staff of about 70 located in Silicon Valley (San Jose), CA, Orlando, San Diego, Houston, Dallas, Indiana and other cities, GMO's goal is to stay on the cutting edge of emerging technologies with the intent to give everyone on earth multiple opportunities to know and follow Jesus Christ.
+With a staff of about 70 located in Dallas (Plano), TX and Silicon Valley (San Jose), and other cities, GMO's goal is to stay on the cutting edge of emerging technologies with the intent to give everyone on earth multiple opportunities to know and follow Jesus Christ.

 How can GMO reach people through the Internet?